volks73/panser/README.md

   0x65, 0x72, 0xcb, 0x3f, 0xf3, 0xbe, 0x76, 0xc8, 0xb4, 0x39, 0x58
 ```

-The delimiter-based framing can be used to create an interactive console for panser.
+The delimiter-based framing can be used to create an interactive console for Panser.

 ```
 $ panser -d 0Ah -t Hjson